 While you are enjoying the fun of this activity, consider what you can learn from this.
 What forces are at work here?
 Why is this possible?
 If you are interested in science and physics, you may want to take a little time to learn all about it.
 You will find some sources will have a rather lengthy explanation involving the earth, sun, and gravity, whereas other sources will explain an egg can be balanced the same way any time of year.
 Regardless of whether this can be a year-round activity, balancing eggs during the spring equinox and learning the science behind how objects like eggs can balance in general may provide inspirations for ways of maintaining emotional and spiritual balance as well.

 If the last section did not provide a clue, eggs are traditionally associated with this time of year.
 This correspondence seems obvious with eggs being akin to seeds and the spring equinox being a time of fertility and seeds sprouting.
 Dishes that incorporate eggs, honey, and seeds are perfect for this holiday.
 Some modern recipes even include deserts that incorporate Marshmallow Peeps!
+(As a Vegan, I place more emphasis on the seeds.
+Maybe try out a new Vegan-friendly recipe incorporating various seeds instead!)

-Anything you can bring into the harm or yard that says "alive" and "growing" is perfect for Ostara.
+Anything you can bring into the home or yard that says "alive" and "growing" is perfect for Ostara.
 Pastels are traditionally associated with this time as the first plants in bloom tend to be of these shades with the later spring and summer months full of the deeper reds, blues, and other fun colors.
 Sky blue, pink, yellow, and green make wonderful colors for crafts, tapestries, tablecloths, and the like.
 Crafts may include painting eggs or creating flower wreaths if the plant life allows it.
 If not, faux flowers work just as well and allow you to reuse the same wreath year after year.

 © 2012 by Evylyn Rose